monhi/Analyzer/README.md

 > Libcurl is used to send and receive REST API to cryptocompare website.
 >
 > Libsdl is used to play audio
+>
+> After compiling, copy necessary DLL files to the Debug or Release folders.